google/copybara/docs/reference.md

 --git-destination-push | *string* | If set, overrides the git destination push reference.
 --git-destination-path | *string* | If set, the tool will use this directory for the local repository.
 Note that the directory will be deleted each time Copybara ir run.
---git-destination-skip-push | *boolean* | If set, the tool will not push to the remote destination
+--git-destination-skip-push | *boolean* | If set, the tool will not push to the remote destination --git-destination-last-rev-first-parent | *boolean* | Use git --first-parent flag when looking for last-rev in previous commits

 <a id="git.gerrit_destination" aria-hidden="true"></a>
 ## git.gerrit_destination